Internship agreements from LSE Careers

 9/10 months taught postgraduate students and 1st year taught postgraduate students on a 2 year programme:

-• To work full time in the UK, your internship must start after the end of the summer term and finish before the start of the new academic year.
+• To work full time in the UK, your internship must start after the end of the spring term and finish before the start of the new academic year.
 Full time work is permitted during vacations.

 • Your department will need to provide approval for the internship agreement/document to be signed.
 LSE Careers will liaise directly with your department to obtain approval however, it is recommended that you speak with your department as early as possible so that they are aware of your intention.
 If your internship takes place outside of term time or once your programme has completed LSE Careers does not need to seek department approval.